- Trichomoniasis is a sexually transmitted infection that affects both males and females.

 What are some signs/symptoms of trichomoniasis?

-The signs of trichomoniasis may include a yellow-gray-green, frothy vaginal discharge with a foul or fishy odor.
+Signs of trichomoniasis may include a yellow-gray-green, frothy vaginal discharge with a foul or fishy odor.
 The vagina may be sore and red and may burn and itch.
 It may be painful to urinate or have sexual intercourse.
-However, some women with trichomoniasis may not have any symptoms.
+However, most women with trichomoniasis do not have any symptoms.

 How can a health care provider tell if I have trichomoniasis?

-A health care provider (HCP) will use a cotton swab to take a sample of your vaginal discharge and do some tests.
+A health care provider will use a cotton swab to take a sample of your vaginal discharge and do some tests.
 With trichomoniasis, the pH level of your vagina will be higher (less acidic) than the normal level of 4.5, and the trichomonad parasite may be seen under the microscope.
-Trichomonads may be suspected by the results of a Pap test and you may be asked to come back to the office to see if you actually have the infection.
-Trichomoniasis can also be diagnosed by a culture or other special trichomonas DNA tests.
+Trichomoniasis can also be diagnosed by special trichomonas DNA tests or RNA tests or a culture.

 How is trichomoniasis treated?